The Grants Intensive Fellowship Program (TGIF)

 - Effective collaboration established (if applicable)

 The fellows will take part in a two-semester professional development program that will include workshops and presentations, writing group and peer support, and outside speakers.
 Participation in TGIF will be helpful for obtaining support through the Research Mentor and TRIPS program.
-In addition, a limited number of course releases will be available for the spring semester.
+In addition, a limited number of course releases will be available for the academic year.
 Altogether, these activities will empower scholars to write competitive proposals, to work with program managers from funding agencies, to develop successful relationships with UMassD units (ORA, Human Resources, Compliance, etc.), mentors, and to develop camaraderie (and perhaps collaborations) with a cohort of like-minded faculty.

-III.
 Obligations for Fellows

 Fellows will be expected to:

-- Take part in scheduled activities
+- Regularly participate in scheduled activities

 - Provide written work for feedback

 - Submit a proposal for external funding within one year, or as close to one year as possible given funder deadlines.

 To apply, faculty should submit a description of their research project, the targeted funding agency or agencies, and a listing of evidence of readiness (see above), and a current CV.
 There is a 3-page limit (not counting the CV) for the application.
 A limited number of course releases will be available.
 All submissions should be made via InfoReady: https:// umassd.infoready4.com/.

 - Call for applications sent via email to all faculty – April 6, 2023